Company logo | Codica

 Your main task is to discover the proper balance between value and revenue.
 On the one side, you want to help customers with your product.
 On the other side, you expect to get fair compensation for that help.
 The right balance will help you establish a stable and profitable SaaS business.

-When picking the best pricing model for SaaS, you need to consider the following factors:
+When picking the best pricing model for SaaS, factors you need to consider fall under two distinct categories:

 • Internal: revenue goals, brand positioning, target audience;